 Leonard Harrison State Park

-Picnicking: Nearly 100 picnic tables (seven of which are covered), charcoal grills, restrooms, drinking water and trash bins are available.
+Picnicking: Picnic tables (seven of which are covered), charcoal grills, restrooms, drinking water, and trash bins are available.
 Schloder Pavilion can be reserved for a fee.
 If unreserved, the pavilion is available on a first-come, first-served basis.

 Pennsylvania Fish and Boat Commission laws apply.
 Complete information on fishing rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.

 Hunting and Firearms: About 250 acres of Leonard Harrison are open to hunting, trapping and the training of dogs during established seasons.
 Common game species are deer, turkey, rabbit, pheasant, and squirrel.
 Hunting is also available in adjacent Tioga State Forest.

 Hunting woodchucks, also known as groundhogs, is prohibited.
 Dog training is only permitted from the day following Labor Day through March 31 in designated hunting areas.
 The Department of Conservation and Natural Resources and the Pennsylvania Game Commission rules and regulations apply.
 Contact the park office for ADA accessible hunting information.

 Use extreme caution with firearms at all times.
 Other visitors use the park during hunting seasons.
 Firearms and archery equipment used for hunting may be uncased and ready for use only in authorized hunting areas during hunting seasons.
 In areas not open to hunting or during non-hunting seasons, firearms and archery equipment shall be kept in the owner’s vehicle or enclosed trailer.
 Exceptions include: law enforcement officers and individuals with a valid Pennsylvania License to Carry Firearms are authorized to carry a firearm concealed on their person while they are within a state park.